lalvarezt/uv-helper/README.md

 - `--force`: Force reinstall all scripts
 - `--exact/--no-exact`: Use `--exact` flag in shebang for precise dependency management (default: from config)

+Local installations are skipped automatically (reported as `skipped (local)`) because UV-Helper needs access to the original source directory to refresh them.

 **Examples:**